 In summary, this paper derives analytical solutions of the linearized three-wave equations in one spatial dimension, and use the solutions to benchmark magnetized coupling coefficients predicted by warm-fluid theory.
-A protocal is developed to setup, calibrate, and post process PIC simulations, so that the simulation data can be fitted using analytical solutions of the same setup.
-The regorious protocal yields excellent agreement between theory and simulations in the backscattering geometry for a wide range of plasma temperature $T_0$, magnetic field strength $B_0$, and propagation angle $\theta_B$.
+A protocol is developed to setup, calibrate, and post process PIC simulations, so that the simulation data can be fitted using analytical solution in the same setup.
+The rigorous protocol yields excellent agreement between theory and simulations in the backscattering geometry for a wide range of plasma temperature $T_0$, magnetic field strength $B_0$, and propagation angle $\theta_B$.
 Growth rates predicted by warm-fluid theory match fully kinetic simulations even when collisionless damping becomes significant.
-The protocal is applicable to strong resonances that suffer less from spontaneous scattering and pump-seed leakage.
+The protocol is applicable to strong resonances that suffer less from spontaneous scattering and pump-seed leakage.
 It remains to be investigated whether the agreement can be extended to weaker resonances and to higher temperatures.

 This work was performed under the auspices of the U.S. Department of Energy by Lawrence Livermore National Laboratory under Contract DE-AC52-07NA27344 and is supported in part by LLNL-LDRD under Project Number 20-SI-002.